vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 ![main](main.png)
 _main function_

-Subroutine marked as vm_entry is the virtualized subroutine.
+Subroutine marked as `vm_entry` is the virtualized subroutine.
 And it's printing out the return value which I assume is 2.

-Also just before entering vm_entry, the code assigning values to three registers and vm_entry is recieving the value as parameters.
+Also just before entering `vm_entry`, the code assigning values to three registers and `vm_entry` is recieving the value as parameters.

 ```nasm
 mov     r8d, 3